chameleon-ai/webm-guide/README.md

 - `-c:v` specifies the video codec
 - `-b:v` specifies the video bitrate
 - `-an` means no audio

+## Deadline and Multithreading
+[libvpx-vp9](https://trac.ffmpeg.org/wiki/Encode/VP9) has a couple options that affect quality and enconding speed.

+- Speed up encoding a little by enabling [row-based multithreading](https://trac.ffmpeg.org/wiki/Encode/VP9#rowmt) (`-row-mt 1`)
+- The [deadline](https://trac.ffmpeg.org/wiki/Encode/VP9#DeadlineQuality) option changes the encode quality
+  - The default deadline is `good`, and I recommend using this most of the time
+  - If you don't care about waiting, use `-deadline best`.
+It will take significantly longer to encode, but the quality will be somewhat higher.
+  - Get a significant speed-up at the cost of quality with `-deadline realtime`

 ## Clipping
 You can directly make a webm of any time slice using [seeking](https://trac.ffmpeg.org/wiki/Seeking):\